 Learning is an extremely important and personal experience for people of all ages.
-Years ago, there was an assumption that everyone learned new material the same way, but over time research has discovered there are actually a number of different learning styles and different ways that humans retain and process information.
+Years ago, there was an assumption that everyone learned new material the same way.
+But over time, research discovered there are a number of different types of learning styles and different ways that humans retain and process information.

 The more you know about these different types of learning styles, the more prepared you will be to help yourself (or your children) learn a new skill, idea, language, or concept—no matter what the material may be.

-While every individual is unique and everyone processes information at their own pace and in their own way, research has discovered there are seven primary learning styles or categories that everyone falls into.
+While every individual is unique and everyone processes information at their own pace and in their own way, research has discovered there are seven types of learning styles or categories that everyone falls into.

 1. Visual (Spatial)